libp2p/go-libp2p-resource-manager/README.md

 By default the resource manager ships with some reasonable scaling limits and makes a reasonable guess at how much system memory you want to dedicate to the go-libp2p process.
-For the default definitions see `DefaultLimits` and `ScalingLimitConfig.AutoScale()`.
+For the default definitions see [`DefaultLimits` and `ScalingLimitConfig.AutoScale()`](./limit_defaults.go).

 ### Tweaking Defaults

-If the defaults seem mostly okay, but you want to adjust one facet you can do simply copy the default struct object and update the field you want to change.
+If the defaults seem mostly okay, but you want to adjust one facet you can simply copy the default struct object and update the field you want to change.
 You can apply changes to a `BaseLimit`, `BaseLimitIncrease`, and `LimitConfig` with `.Apply`.